angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 ### Proactive Disruption

 You can utilise your proactive disruption spells like Thoughtseize or Veil of Summer at the start of your turn.
-Consider the following scenario where you have cast Doomsday on turn 1 for a PTT pile in the face of a known {U} deck and it has resolved (from the Basics chapter):
+Take the following scenario where you have cast Doomsday on turn 1 for a PTT pile in the face of a known {U} deck and it has resolved (from the Basics chapter):